osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/index.md

 # Introduction to PI Interface for GE FactoryTalk Batch

-PI Interface for Rockwell FactoryTalk Batch is a scan-based interface that collects batch data from the Rockwell FactoryTalk system.
+PI Interface for GE FactoryTalk Batch is a scan-based interface that collects batch data from the GE FactoryTalk system.
 It reads Event Journals (EVT files) and stores that data as event frames and elements in a PI Batch Database or a PI Asset Framework (PI AF) Database.

 The interface also collects associated batch data in the form of PI Tags and PI Batch properties.